huyhoang8398/Theorie-Des-Jeux/report/main.md

 # II.
 Programs and Materials

 For the graphical user interface part, I create a web application by using `React` for front-end part and `Golang` for backend server.
-The reason I chose this stack because it is easier to create UI in web base and also I am familiar with Javascript and Golang.
-More important, Golang is much faster than Python (I did a version in Python but it is slower than Golang).
+The reason I chose this stack because it is easier to create UI in web base and also I am more familiar with Javascript and Golang.

 **Requirement**